“The winner in a knife fight is the one who dies the next day.”

 One of the biggest eye-openers I walked away with was that I didn’t know what I thought I knew about knife attacks and knife defense.
 What follows is a summary of the class that I hope you’ll find useful.

-Knife if Most Deadly Weapon
+Knife is a Most Deadly Weapon

 In the seminar we learned that the knife is the most dangerous weapon to defend, apart from someone shooting you outright with a firearm or cooking you with a flame thrower.
 We were told that if you fight you WILL get cut or stabbed.
 The reason for this is that the knife requires no kinetic motion to be deadly, unlike bat or other blunt weapons.
 This means that you really don’t need to swing it like other weapons for it to be deadly.